 Cobalt, Chromium, Vanadium… even gold, silver and platinum… incredibly tiny amounts of their organic forms are all essential for health.

 So here's the important bit...

-Just because scientists have yet to work out how and why many of these trace elements are essential in building and maintaining life doesn’t mean that they aren’t needed.
+Just because scientists have yet to work out how and why these trace elements are essential for building and maintaining life doesn’t mean that they aren’t needed.

 What we need for our own health and the health of our plants and animals, farms and gardens, are tiny amounts in an organic form, and in balance with each other.